Roland-Addy/PortfolioProjects/README.md

 To view the data visualization I created, on the lives lost globally due to the Covid-19 pandemic, with Tableau: [Covid-19 Deaths Data Viz](https://public.tableau.com/views/Covid-19PortfolioProject_16228257633050/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link)

 A data visualization on the global vaccinations will be available soon!

+## Data Cleaning Project
+This is a data cleaning exercise I made on A Nashville Housing Dataset using SQL